Danderson1989/Jammming/README.md

-#Purpose
+# Purpose

-Jammming was created to help me hone my HTML, CSS, Javascript, and React skills Visit https://dansjammming.netlify.app for a live view of the application
+Jammming was created to help me hone my HTML, CSS, Javascript, and React skills.\
+Visit https://dansjammming.netlify.app for a live view of the application.

-#Technologies Used -
+# Technologies Used

 ## Getting Started with Create React App